James4Ever0/ies_modeling_framework/microgrid_base/README.md

 User defines topology, in which devices such as loads, grids, energy sources and generators are.

 Inputs and outputs follow a standard format.
-Modeling language “IESLang” is used to describe the system.
+Modeling language "IESLang" is used to describe the system.

 ## "passwords.py"